premasagar/promisespromises/README.md

-This repo contains the slides and examples covered in the [AsyncJS talk (9 February, 2012)](http://asyncjs.com/promises/) about JavaScript promises.
+This repo contains the slides and examples covered in the [Async talk (9 February, 2012)](http://asyncjs.com/promises/) about JavaScript promises.

 The examples relate closely to the wrappers found in [jQuery.promises](https://github.com/dharmafly/jquery.promises) scripts.